awestruct/awestruct.github.io/deployment.md

 <span class="label label-info">Configuration</span>

-In your `_config/site.yml`, you should define a `profiles` block, and a profile for each deployment environment.
-The names are arbitrary.

 Make sure `base_url` is set correctly for each profile.

 To these profiles, add a `deploy` hash with `host` and `path` properties to specify